httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 form of protection against active attacks can be provided for clients on subsequent connections.

-When an alternative service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its avilability, failing when it cannot be contacted.
+When an alternative service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its availability, failing when it cannot be contacted.
 Effectively, this makes the choice to use a secured protocol "sticky" in the client.